 So what has changed?
 In a word: technology.
 Event technology, such as mobile apps, has given event planners the tools they need to gather insights on attendee behavior.
 The more detailed the data, the greater the insights.
 And as our ability to synthesize and understand data grows, the better events we have.

 Proving ROE: Return on Events

-This means that for event planners, data collection will be crucial for proving “ROE” — that is, Return on Event (another little term I learned at #WEC17).
-Of course, you’ll need to set targets and put measurements in place before your event to ensure you are collecting the right data.
+This means that for event planners, data collection will be crucial for proving “ROE” — that is, Return on Event.
+Of course, you’ll need to set targets and put measurements in place before your event to ensure you’re collecting the right data.